Dave-team/Knowledge-base/Business principles.md

     - Reverse engineer by starting with the end in mind
     - Think from first principles?
 What do we know to be absolutely true and then reason from there.
 This is very hard as we're taught to reason from convention.

-Other
--	‘You are not entitled to take a view, unless and until you can argue better against that view than the smartest guy who holds that opposite view.
-- 13. If you’re outside your circle of competence and still have to make a decision, ask experts HOW they would make the same decision not WHAT they would decide.

 ## Meetings
 **Running meetings**
 - Define clear objectives before any meeting and make sure the right people are attending